Know Where You Stand

 The last step involves a consideration of all of the above factors to work out what a fair settlement between the parties should be.
 In order words whether the property pool should be divided equally or whether one party should receive a greater share and what that greater share should be.

-Pearsons Lawyers can give you advice at your very first free interview, as to how all of these factors are relevant to your particular case and what you can expect by way of an overall settlement.
+Pearsons Lawyers can give you advice at your very first interview, as to how all of these factors are relevant to your particular case and what you can expect by way of an overall settlement.
 By the end of the interview you will “know where you stand”.

 Quick Links